LucHermitte/NamedParameter/Readme.md

 compile time.

-In order to define those types, we could ask the end-user to explicitly define one type for each possible parameters for all the functions were he wants named parameters.
+In order to define those types, we could ask the end-user to explicitly define one type for each possible parameter for all the functions were s/he wants named parameters.
 While it's a good exercise to play with variadic template, this solution is not acceptable for the end-user.

 Some libraries use macros to define those types on-the-fly.
-I went for C++11 user-define literals.
+I went for C++11 user-defined literals.
 Well.
 Not exactly.
 The standard permits to have the literal either cooked for us, or still in their raw form.
 In order to define a type that can be used with templates, the raw form is necessary.
 Unfortunately, the standard does not offer raw literals on string.
 This is a